0xundef/vibe-writing/README.md

 3. **Choose your model** and adjust settings as needed
 4. **Start writing** and use the commands to improve your text!

-## Requirements

-- Obsidian v0.15.0 or higher
-- API key for at least one AI provider (OpenAI, Anthropic, or Qwen)

----

-## Start Your Writing Journey

-Vibe Writing is designed to be your daily companion in developing better writing skills in any language.
-Remember:

-- **Consistency is key** - Use it daily, even for short writing sessions
-- **Learn from suggestions** - Don't just accept changes, understand why they improve your writing
-- **Focus on growth** - The goal is to become a better writer, not to have perfect text written for you

-Happy writing! 📝

 ## Support the Project